garfix/r/README.md

-# r -- Regular Expression Builder (PHP)
+# r - Regular Expression Builder (PHP)

 r Is a PHP library to build regular expressions.

-It is written for PHP 5
+It is written for PHP 5 and it handles PCRE patterns in a fairly advanced level, but it does not cover the complete specification.

 ## Examples